 Other car insurance coverage for Lincolns

-If you are shopping for car insurance for Lincolns, cost is not the only feature to think about.
+If you are shopping for the best car insurance company for Lincolns, cost is not the only feature to think about.
 Lincoln owners may have different insurance needs due to the luxury nature of their vehicles.
 Although you must purchase at least your state’s minimum coverage limits to drive legally, most insurance professionals recommend that you buy higher limits for additional protection.
-Lincoln owners may also want to consider additional coverage options to better protect themselves.
+Lincoln owners may also want to consider additional coverage options such as roadside assistance to better protect themselves.